 śilā-ṭaṅka-nakhālaye

-"I offer my obeisances to Lord Narasimha, who brings joy to Prahlada and whose claws are like chisels on the stone-like chest of the demon Hiranyakashipu."
+“I offer my respects to Narasimha, who brings joy to Prahlada and whose claws are like chisels on the stone-like chest of the demon Hiranyakashipu.”

-• Narasimha: The form of the Lord as half-man (nara) and half-lion (simha).
+- Narasimha — the form of the divine as half-man (nara) and half-lion (simha).

 इतो नृसिंहः परतो नृसिंहो